Raku-L10N/CY/README.md

 L10N::CY contains the logic to provide a Welsh localization of the Raku Programming Language.

-It's based on the Klingon localization by Elizabeth Mattisjen.

 AUTHOR
 ======

 Richard Hainsworth <rnhainsworth@gmail.com>
 Elizabeth Mattijsen <liz@raku.rocks>

-Source can be located at: https://github.com/finanalyst/rakuast-L10N-CY.
+Source can be located at: https://github.com/Raku-L10N/CY.
 Comments and Pull Requests are welcome.
-Klingon source can be located at: https://github.com/lizmat/L10N-TLH .

 COPYRIGHT AND LICENSE
 =====================